Armley

 Armley is a district in the west of Leeds, West Yorkshire, England.
 It starts less than 1 mi from Leeds city centre.
 Like much of Leeds, Armley grew in the Industrial Revolution and had several mills, one of which now houses the Leeds Industrial Museum at Armley Mills.
-Armley is predominantly and historically a largely working class area of the city, still retains many smaller industrial businesses, and has many rows of back-to-back terraced houses.
+Armley was historically – and predominantly still is – a largely working-class area of the city; it retains many smaller industrial businesses, and has many rows of back-to-back terraced houses.

 It sits in the Armley ward of Leeds City Council and Leeds West and Pudsey parliamentary constituency.

 In 2022, statistics released by West Yorkshire Police revealed Armley and New Wortley had the second highest crime rate in Leeds after Leeds city centre.

 Etymology

-First attested in the Domesday Book of 1086 as Ermelai, the name Armley comes from Old English.
+First attested in Domesday Book of 1086 as Ermelai, the name Armley comes from Old English.
 The second element is from Old English lēah ('open space in a wood').
 The origin of the first element is less clear, but thought to come from an otherwise unattested Old English name Earma, a plausible nickname form of the name Earnmund.
 If so, the name originally meant 'Earma's woodland clearing'.

 Historically lying within the township of Armley, to the south of Armley's centre, the district of Green Side is first mentioned by this name in the nineteenth century.
 The origin of the name is not certain, but is probably named after the green space now constituted as Wortley Recreation Ground and Western Flatts Cliff park.